MENTAL HEALTH CLINICIAN

 Seeking therapy is a big step – and a brave one.

 I am here to meet you where you are, to validate your experiences, and offer insight and perspective – with respect, empathy, and compassion.
 You have your own strengths and inner resources that have brought you this far.
 I would like to help you find meaning and purpose by activating those resources and introducing new tools to help you better address life’s challenges.

 In my previous career I was a theater artist, director, and instructor.
-I am a San Francisco native and also an Irish citizen, calling Dublin my home for many years.
+I am a San Francisco native and an Irish national, calling Dublin my home for many years.
 My own life experience has led me to a special interest in the areas of grief and loss, relationship issues, trauma and PTSD, substance abuse, and anxiety and depression.
 I have a long history of advocacy and allyship with the LGBTQI+ community and as a military spouse, I have a deep understanding of how challenging life transitions can be.
-I have an MFA from the National Theater Conservatory and will complete my Master’s in Clinical Mental Health Counseling at Marymount University in the spring of 2022.
-I am supervised by Shannon Graves, Resident in Counseling.
+I hold a Master’s in Clinical Mental Health Counseling from Marymount University and was named the 2022 Outstanding Counseling Student of the Year I am a National Certified Counselor and a Certified Grief Informed Professional.
+I am supervised by Jessica Stoler, LPC.